-substantial and interdependent, they are hardly reciprocally motivated by the collaborative impulse, i.e., neither party's contributions was meaningfully driven in part by the other's contribution.
+The extensiveness and significance of the parties' collaboration are thus as important as the very existence of such collaboration, in searching for the collaborative impulse.
+The search for intermeshing sub-plans must internalize this reality.
+This is also not simply the isolated question of finding a substantial (or more than de minimis) contribution, since that alone too need not suggest intermeshing sub-plans.253 Two parties can produce their contributions completely independently, and following such production choose to merge them into a unified whole at the end.
+In this situation again, while the contributions are certainly substantial and interdependent, they are hardly reciprocally motivated by the collaborative impulse, that is, neither party's contribution was meaningfully driven in part by the other's contribution.
 For an intermesh to thus exist and serve as evidence of the collaborative impulse, there must therefore be a collaborative process through which the final work was produced and in which the contributions are integrated; and the parties' contributions within that process must be substantial and meaningful so as to be plausibly motivational.